anhminh10a2hoa/cloud-based-solution/README.md

 2. Create an API key from Media Pocket UI.

 After this you can start utilizing the API with the help of our [API Documentation](https://staging-testwork.devmediapocket.fi/api/docs/V2.html)

+# Finishing up

+After you have finished making the program, don't forget to commit and push the final code into the repository.